Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 One of the most popular ways to get around these days is through Ridesharing.
 Companies such as Uber and Lyft just pick you up and handle all of the traffic headaches for you.

-Ridesharing does not come without its insurance and other regulations though.
+Ridesharing does not come without insurance and other regulations, though.

 Investopedia points out that drivers of Rideshare vehicles used to be forced to get commercial insurance.
 That is now a thing of the past.